monix/monix-connect/CONTRIBUTING.md

 must include the following copyright header:

 ```
-Copyright (c) 2014-$today.year by The Monix Project Developers.
+Copyright (c) 2020-$today.year by The Monix Connect Project Developers.
-See the project homepage at: https://monix.io
+See the project homepage at: https://connect.monix.io/

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.